Chemotherapy and Other Drugs for Gastrointestinal Carcinoid Tumors

 - Bleeding or bruising after minor cuts or injuries (from a shortage of blood platelets)

 - Fatigue or shortness of breath (from too few red blood cells)

 Most side effects go away a short time after treatment.
 Often medicines can help prevent or minimize many of the side effects.
 For example, your doctor can prescribe drugs to help prevent or reduce nausea and vomiting.

 Normally, chemo drugs enter the bloodstream and can travel throughout the body.
 When carcinoid cancer has spread to the liver, it is sometimes treated by directly injecting the chemo drug into the hepatic artery, which supplies blood to parts of the liver.
 This exposes the liver tumors to high doses of the drug but limits exposing the rest of the body.
 This lets patients avoid some side effects.
 Sometimes the chemo drug is injected together with a material that plugs up the artery (an approach called chemoembolization).
 When the arteries leading to them are blocked, the tumors become starved for nutrients and oxygen and many die off.

-For more information on chemo, see the Chemotherapy section of our website.
+For more information on chemo, see Chemotherapy.

 Other drugs for treating carcinoid tumors

 Somatostatin analogs are man-made drugs chemically related to the natural hormone, somatostatin.
 These drugs can help control the symptoms caused by the hormones released from carcinoid tumors, including carcinoid syndrome.
 They can also help slow or stop tumor growth for a time in patients with metastatic neuroendocrine cancers.